jaysonlong/webvideo-downloader/README.md

 ```
 $ python daemon.py -h
-usage: daemon.py [-h] [-t:h N] [-t:f N] [-f N] [-p PORT] [-s] [-d] [-i]
+usage: daemon.py [-h] [-t:h N] [-t:f N] [-f N] [-p PORT] [-c] [-s] [-d] [-i]

 optional arguments:
   -h, --help     show this help message and exit
   -t:h N         the thread count of hls download, default 8
   -t:f N         the thread count of fragments download, default 8
   -f N           the fragments count of each file, default 0 using the thread count
   -p PORT        the port that the backend server listens on, default 18888
+  -c, --correct  correct the timestamp of hls video, merge fragments using binnary mode
   -s             if set, will save the temp files
   -d             debug mode, log more info and save the temp files (ignore -s)
   -i             interactive mode, get url and file name from the command line
 ```